 Free and fair elections

-None of the political factions in Somalia exercises power to effectively govern the country.
-The FGS has, with the support of AMISOM and international donors, expanded its territorial control after 2012 and has made some governance progress since.
-The establishment of federal member states was an important step toward the roll-out of countrywide administrative structures.
-However, the highly conflictual relationship between the central administration and the FGS has brought administrative reforms to a halt.
+None of the political factions in Somalia exercise the power to govern the country effectively.
+The FGS is highly dependent on international donors and lacks the ability to implement laws in the area it controls.
+With the support of AMISOM/ATMIS, the FGS has expanded its territorial control and made some progress on governance issues since 2012.
+The establishment of federal member states was an important step toward the rollout of country-wide administrative structures.
+However, the highly confrontational relationship between the central administration and the FGS has brought administrative reforms to a halt.
+Under President Farmaajo, the FGS spent valuable resources and time on conflicts with the FMS.
+In turn, the FMS have criticized the unconstitutional interference in their internal affairs and distanced themselves from the central administration.
+Under President Hassan Sheikh, who was recently re-elected president, relations between the FGS and FMS have improved, but functional cooperation on matters of governance remains limited.

-In Somaliland, the government has increased its sovereignty and can govern and implement policies in most of the territory, excluding the eastern border region and some remoter rural areas.
-Government decisions, however, must be accepted to some extent by clan elders, if they are to be implemented smoothly.
+In Somaliland, the government has the power to govern and implement policies and laws in most of the territory, excluding the eastern border region and some of the remoter rural areas.
+Government decisions, however, need the acceptance of clan elders if they are to be implemented smoothly.

 Effective power to govern

 The Provincial Federal Constitution provides for the right to association and public assembly.
-While officially allowed, public protests and assemblies are often restricted or met with security forces who regularly resort to violence during protests.
-Public demonstrations and rallies remain risky for citizens and have in the past regularly resulted in casualties.
+While officially allowed, public protests and assemblies are often restricted or confronted by security forces, who regularly resort to violence during protests.
+Public demonstrations and rallies remain risky for citizens and have, in the past, regularly resulted in casualties.

-In areas controlled by al-Shabaab, association and assembly are fully restricted, and civil society organizations, aid workers and journalists regularly become victims of both targeted killings and indiscriminate attacks.
+In areas controlled by al-Shabaab, association and assembly rights are severely restricted, and civil society organizations, aid workers and journalists are regularly victims of indiscriminate attacks and targeted killings.

 Association / assembly rights